dart-lang/language/working/2364 - primary constructors/feature-specification.md

 extension type declaration without a primary constructor.
 An enum declaration with a primary constructor is desugared using the same steps.
 This determines the dynamic semantics of a primary constructor.

-A compile-time error occurs if a class, extension type, or enum declaration has a primary constructor in the header as well as a constructor with the modifier `primary` in the body.

 The following errors apply to formal parameters of a primary constructor.
 Let _p_ be a formal parameter of a primary constructor in a class `C`: